 Work-Life Imbalance

 The digital age has blurred the boundaries between work and personal life, making it increasingly challenging to disconnect.
-Constant connectivity can disrupt work-life balance, leaving individuals with inadequate time to rest, recharge, and engage in leisure activities.
-This imbalance can result in heightened stress, decreased satisfaction, and ultimately, negatively affect mental health.
+Constant connectivity through emails, messaging apps, and remote meetings can disrupt healthy work-life balance, leaving individuals with little time to rest, recharge, or engage in meaningful non-work activities.

 Job Insecurity and Uncertainty